-There are a few common categories that most people tend to forget to put in their budget, which as the year progresses suprises them and leads to overspending and unexpected expenses.
+There are a few common personal budget categories that most people tend to forget to put in their budget, which as the year progresses surprises them and leads to overspending and unexpected expenses.

 I spoke about this topic on my Savings Segment on Fox.
 Watch the replay video here:

-Believe it or not, birthdays are actually the most common line item missing from a regular budget.
+Believe it or not, birthdays are actually the most common line item missing from personal budget categories.

 Whether it’s your birthday or someone else’s, chances are you will be dishing out some amount of cash for birthdays.

 The funny thing with my families budget is that we think “Birthdays are recurring every year” and therefore it would automatically end up in our budget.
 But every single birthday I seem to be unprepared for the expense!
 And we have six in our immediate family so six times a year I am faced with this issue?!

 Even if you make all of your gifts from scratch, you still need money for the materials.
 To save money, party supplies are one of the things I ONLY buy at the Dollar Store.

 Take a look at your prior spending to help you determine what is considered “normal” for birthday spending in your household and use this as your baseline budget.

 But remember, it’s not just birthdays, if you are anything like my family, then I’ll bet you also spend money on anniversaries, weddings, baby showers, etc. With a big family, it feels like there is at least one extra expense every single month!

 Unless you don’t buy a single article of clothing during the entire year, you should have this as one of your personal budget categories.